FERMIAC: History

 In the early 1930s, Italian physicist Enrico Fermi led a team of young scientists, dubbed the "Via Panisperna boys", in their now-famous experiments in nuclear physics.
 During this time, Fermi developed "statistical sampling" techniques that he effectively employed to predict the results of experiments.

 Years later, in 1946, Fermi participated in the initial review of results from the ENIAC.
 Among the others present was Los Alamos mathematician Stanislaw Ulam, who was familiar with the use of statistical sampling techniques similar to those previously developed by Fermi.
 Such techniques had mainly fallen out of use, due to the long, repetitious calculations required.
 However, given ENIAC's powers of calculation, Ulam saw an opportunity to resurrect these techniques.
 He discussed his ideas with John von Neumann, who eventually used the ENIAC to implement the Monte Carlo method (as the statistical sampling techniques came to be called) to solve a variety of neutron transport problems.

 However, before the ENIAC could be employed for this purpose, it first had to be moved to its permanent home at the Ballistics Research Laboratory.
 It was during this interruption in ENIAC operation that Fermi came up with the idea for his analog device.
-He enlisted his colleague L.D.P.
-King to build the instrument, which was later given the fitting name FERMIAC.
+According to Sood et al., during a 1947 visit to Los Alamos, Fermi discussed the concept with his colleague L. D. P. King at a family picnic; King then built the instrument, which was later given the fitting name FERMIAC.
 The device was used for approximately two years.

 In 2015, the Museo Storico della Fisica e Centro Studi e Ricerche "Enrico Fermi" created a replica of the device.

+Use at Los Alamos

+From 1947 to 1949, the FERMIAC was used by the Theoretical Division group led by Bengt Carlson to model various nuclear systems, typically tracing at least 100 source neutrons across a scaled diagram of an assembly.
+By following whether the simulated neutron population grew, declined, or held steady over successive generations, analysts could characterize a configuration as supercritical, subcritical, or critical.
+The trolley allowed such studies to proceed by hand during the period when electronic Monte Carlo calculations were not yet routinely available.
+According to Carlson, "although the trolley itself had become obsolete by 1949, the lessons learned from it were invaluable."